ScrapeGraphAI/docusaurus-docs/docs/Examples/extras/undected_playwrigth.md

 # ************************************************

 smart_scraper_graph = SmartScraperGraph(
-    prompt="List me all the projects with their description",
+    prompt="List me all the projects with their description.",
     # also accepts a string with the already downloaded HTML code
     source="https://perinim.github.io/projects/",
     config=graph_config